countable-web/open-source-corporation/peopleops/recruiting/README.md

   * If in doubt, reject the candidate.
 Hiring the wrong person results in a [type 2 error](https://en.wikipedia.org/wiki/Type_I_and_type_II_errors).
   * Consider that "before you make an offer to someone, think about whether you’d like to have 10 times as many people like them in your company."

-## Acceptance
+## Internship

-If the candidate is accepted, they will be given an offer letter written by the team lead and director.
+If the candidate is accepted, they will be given an offer letter to work with us for 3 weeks and both sides can evaluate if they want to continue at the end.
+We should aim to accept 1 in 3 people in this step of the process overall to ensure we're proactively evaluating.

 ## Research